vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/AzureDevOps/AZdevops_Intro.md

 ![Preview](./Images/azdevops170.png)
 ![Preview](./Images/azdevops171.png)

-* add following yaml code in the `azure-pipelines.yaml` and will tamplate which is in the github repo
+* add following yaml code in the `azure-pipelines.yaml` and will call template which is in the github repo

 ```yaml
 ---